Peggy Papp

-Peggy Papp (February 20, 1923 – November 13, 2021) was an American family therapist who pioneered research on the role gender plays in depression.
+Peggy Papp (February 20, 1923 – November 13, 2021) was an American family therapist and clinical social worker who pioneered research on the role gender plays in depression.
 Papp was a senior faculty member of the Ackerman Institute for the Family in New York City for over 50 years.
 Her work on gender and depression has been widely lauded.
 Papp received the American Association for Marriage and Family Therapy's Lifetime Achievement Award in 1991 and the University of Utah Distinguished Alumni Award in 2003.

 Early life and education

 Papp was born as Peggy Marie Bennion in Salt Lake City, Utah in 1923.
 Papp's mother, Vera Weiler Bennion, married Heber Bennion Jr. in Salt Lake City in 1916.
 Papp's father was a rancher and politician who served as the Utah secretary of state for two terms.
 Her parents were Mormon homesteaders.
 Papp spent most of her childhood in Manila, UT on her family's ranch.

 Papp graduated from the University of Utah in 1950.
 She earned dual Bachelor of Arts degrees, one in Journalism and the other in Drama.
 In the 1960s, she earned a Master of Arts in Social Work from Hunter College in New York, NY.